michuW93/microsoft_azure_fundamentals/README.md

 # Azure Information Protection
 <b>Azure Information Protection is used to classify documents and emails</b>, it applies labels to documents (secret, top secret, public etc.) then labeled documents can be protected.
 Azure Key Vault (it's resource) is for protect our secrets e.g passwords, certificates. <b>Backup of key taken in one Azure location can be restored to key vault in another Azure location if both key vaults belongs to the same subscription.
 When Key Vault is accidentaly deleted it can't be recovered via Azure Portal, it can be recovered only via CLI or Powershell.
-All information stored in the Key Vault are encrypted.</b>
+All information stored in the Key Vault are encrypted.
+Azure Information Protection is used to automatically add a watermark to Microsoft Word documents that contain credit card information.</b>

 # Azure Compliance
 Compliance is